 For protected (unopposed) movements, degree of saturation can be computed by hand, or using a calculator.
 Hand calculations can be used to verify results from the program if single-cycle simulation is used, or if conditions are undersaturated.
 If multi-cycle simulation is used to analyze oversaturated conditions, degrees of saturation may exceed the hand-calculated (or single-cycle simulation) values, due to residual queuing.
-Capacity is equal to satflow effective green / cycle length, or c = s(g/C).
-Degree of saturation is equal to volume / capacity, or c = c0.
-When the program reports degrees of saturation that exceed the hand-calculated value, this is often caused by queue spillback from downstream links.
+Capacity is equal to satflow effective green / cycle length, or $c = s^(g/C)$.
+Degree of saturation is equal to volume / capacity, or X = v/c.
+When the program reports degrees of saturation that exceed the hand-calculated by queue spillback from downstream links.